liamondrop/downup/README.md

 downup.js
 ======

-A simple jQuery plugin to toggle a dropdown menu.
+A simple jQuery plugin to toggle dropdown menus on a page.

 Adds a `'du-open'` class to the parent of the target element.
+Actual dropdown behavior is controlled by CSS.

 Example usage:

 ```html